ploum/lingi2401/projects/projects_2020-21/Report-Erwan-Delhove-94241900.md

 After a few code changes, the issue seems to be fixed!
 After checking the PR step to reproduce, I directly made one ([pull#9046](https://github.com/notepad-plus-plus/notepad-plus-plus/pull/9046)).
 It seems it has a problem with the building check but I remember that the commit on which  base myself wasn't the last one since it has building trouble.
 I'm awaiting comments about it and meanwhile I will go look for another issue to correct.
 After a small discussion with [sasumner](https://github.com/sasumner), I had to make a rebase to take the master fix into account.
 That will be my first rebase, I hope I won't break anything!

 23/10 -> 26/10:
 I got a review on my pull request from ["Don Ho"](https://github.com/donho).
 It seems I made a mistake in the code I first submit.
 Since it's an easy fix, I ask him if I should add an enumeration.
 He didn't answer so I deduct that this change wasn't necessary.
 I pushed my changes and wait for his feedback.
 A few hours after my PR was accepted.
 Even if the change is minor, I feel happy to have made it.
+Since this was a small issue, I decided to pick another one([issue#7750](https://github.com/notepad-plus-plus/notepad-plus-plus/issues/7750)).

+27/10:
+After adding two lines to the code it seems that the error was already resolved so I directly create a PR for it.

+03/11:
+Even if my PR was correct and easy, I found strange to see so much time passes between my correction and the merge.
+Maybe this fix wasn't really important that it was decided to merge it later?

 ### Issue(s) discovered
 15/10
 I have just launched my notepad++ application and it seems to have a strange error.
 I try with a fresh version to be sure of its presence and it was the case.
 I tell the maintainer about my discovery and it seems to be an error that has never been there before.
 Here is the [issue#9011](https://github.com/notepad-plus-plus/notepad-plus-plus/issues/9011).
 I will maybe try to fix when I'm done with the current one.

+## Conclusion
+After having contributed to this open source project, my vision about this "universe" change a lot.
+At the beginning I was afraid to not be really useful or to write code not sufficiently good enough to be accepted.
+But after a few tries, I managed to do it and I think that I will probably contribute again to the open source world in the near future!